kwaldenphd/python-intro/README.md

 <blockquote>When adding new files in Repl.it or writing a Python program from scratch either in a text editor or in a desktop Python IDE, be sure to include the <code>.py</code> file extension, which specifies your file is a Python program.</blockquote>

-3. As in the Lab #4 and Midterm Project work in HTML/CSS, one of the features of an IDE is that syntax highlighting, which recognizes the language you are writing in and uses color/font highlighting to visually help you write and understand programs.
+3. As we discovered in the HTML and CSS lab, one of the features of an IDE is that syntax highlighting, which recognizes the language you are writing in and uses color/font highlighting to visually help you write and understand programs.

 4. Run your first program in the Replit terminal window, using the following command: `python main.py`.
 You can also run the program using "Run"